Lizstar64/Lizstar64.github.io/_posts/2026-03-01-LizstarTrekJJTrekMovies.md

 Leonard Nimoy's last Trek scene is him going "Oh yeah, Khan?
 He's bad news, don't trust that fucker".
 Rest in peace, man.

 This movie is seriously filled with so many "He said the thing, clap, nerds" things in it that it blows my mind.
-In any other movie that's a remake/retelling of a previous classic beloved movie, I'd assume it's just fanservice, cause the people making it love that movie so much.
+In any other movie that's a remake/retelling of a previous classic beloved movie, I'd assume it's just cause the people making it love that movie so much.
 I genuinely do not believe that JJ Abrahms has ever seen an episode of Star Trek, he was just given a list of data about it and read some message boards.

 Woah, Khan betrayed them, what a FUCKING SHOCK.
 And then he betrays them AGAIN after promising to let them survive if they give him what he wants.
 And the entire time, Bandersnatch is SO BAD at- wait, they lowered shields to let him teleport what he wants, his crew, and then when he fires on Enterprise, they go "SHIELDS ARE DOWN TO 20%".
 What.